japanJPNNI

 Anchorage Wait Time

-2-4 hours under normal conditions.
+1-3 hours under standard operational conditions.

 Average waiting at anchorage